mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 following:

 1. Prepare the old primary for demotion:
+      1. If `backend_read_timeout` is short, extend it and reconnect.
-      1. Stop any external replication.
+      2. Stop any external replication.
-      2. Kill connections from super-users since *read\_only* does not affect them.
+      3. Kill connections from super-users since *read\_only* does not affect them.
-      3. Enable the *read\_only*-flag to stop writes.
+      4. Enable the *read\_only*-flag to stop writes.
-      4. Disable scheduled server events (if event handling is on).
+      5. Disable scheduled server events (if event handling is on).
-      5. Run the commands in `demotion_sql_file`.
+      6. Run the commands in `demotion_sql_file`.
-      6. Flush the binary log (FLUSH LOGS) so that all events are on disk.
+      7. Flush the binary log (FLUSH LOGS) so that all events are on disk.
 2. Wait for the new primary to catch up with the old primary.
 3. Promote new primary and redirect replicas as in failover steps 3 and 4.
 Also redirect the demoted old primary.